AI Hub offers a collection of components for developers and data scientists building artificial intelligence (AI) systems. You can use the AI Hub to:

 For more information, see the guide to understanding Kubeflow pipelines and components.

 Jupyter notebooks provide an interactive coding and learning environment.
 You can view explanatory content, modify and run sample code, and view the results.
-For more information, see the getting started notebook on Colaboratory.
+Learn more about discovering notebooks on AI Hub, or uploading a notebook so that you can share it with your colleagues.

 A TensorFlow module is a reusable piece of a TensorFlow graph.
 With transfer learning, you can use TensorFlow modules to preprocess input feature vectors, or you can incorporate a TensorFlow module into your model as a trainable layer.
 This can help you train your model faster, using a smaller dataset, while improving generalization.